March 25, 2021

 Individuals with a family history of colon cancer or other types of cancer may be at an increased risk.
 It is critical to consult a doctor about it and check whether there is a need to begin screening earlier or more frequently.

-Being aware of the symptoms that could point towards colonic carcinoma is a good start to detect this disease early.
+According to studies, approximately 153,020 colorectal cancer cases will be diagnosed by the end of 2023 in the USA.
+Being aware of the symptoms that could point towards colonic carcinoma is a good way to detect this disease early and increase the chances of a better prognosis.
 However, the unfortunate truth about this condition is that very often it does not present any signs till it reaches an advanced stage.
 Therefore, if you are over 45 years of age and have a family history of colon cancer, then getting yourself screened periodically is a better way of ensuring that you catch cancer at an early stage.
 Multiple screening techniques are available for colorectal cancer today.
 Talk to a physician to find out which one suits you the best and how frequently you should get it done.
-For more information on various types of cancers and their treatments, please visit our website.

 KNOW MORE